 - Our eBook platform is aimed at reluctant readers to encourage reading via other means.

-- We subscribe to The Day which is a daily newsletter aimed at Students to encourage independent thinking and Britannica Online Encyclopedia which is a useful tool to all students doing research based coursework and homework.
+- We subscribe to The Day which is a daily newspaper aimed at Students to encourage independent thinking.

 We have monthly themes to promote and support reading: